PyExtr/Kushiya-app/README.md

 # Kushiya

-A Trivia app that was in development with a concept of playing with family but was abandoned.
+A Trivia app that was in development with a concept of playing with the family but was abandoned.

-We struggled with collecting questions and building database big enough,
+We struggled with collecting questions and building database thats big enough,

 But our team is planning to come back to this project someday.